JuanitoDeLaTorre/Introduction/README.md

 **My family has lived in Utah since our time in England.**

+_Bernie's an honourary member of the family.
+Not for politics, just for the meme._

 ![image](https://user-images.githubusercontent.com/70331884/151615580-52e453c1-12ba-40fd-b91b-325f40a4c3eb.png)

 **I did a church service mission to western Canada for two years which was a lot of fun, except in the winters.**